From-Kishore-Kumar/From-Kishore-Kumar/README.md

 # 💫 About Me:
 Hi everyone!
-I'm Kishore Kumar, a Data Science Professional, passionate about Data Science, Machine Learning, Deep Learning, NLP, Gen AI etc
+I'm Kishore Kumar, a Python Backend Engineer who has developed and deployed ML Models as API Endpoints and, passionate about System Design, NLP, Gen AI etc

 ## 🌐 Socials: